Another Look at Prime Numbers

 Analogy: Prime Numbers and Chemical Formulas

 Prime numbers are like atoms.
-We can rewrite any number into its "chemical formula" that shows its parts.
+We can rewrite any number into a "chemical formula" that shows its parts.
 In chemistry, we can say a water molecule is really H20:

 And for a number, we can break it into primes